baraahshatnawi/Reading-notes/readme.md

 2 ***git remote -v*** :

-*_which you can use to view all remote URLs next to thier corresponding short names_*
+*_which you can use to view all remote URLs next to their corresponding short names_*

 ~~Skip this nothing to read~~